Hastings Entertainment

-Hastings Entertainment was an American retail chain that sold books, movies, music, and video games and functioned as a video rental shop.
-As of 2016 it had 126 superstores, which were mainly located in the South Central United States, Rocky Mountain States, and in parts of the Great Plains and Midwestern states.
-Hastings Entertainment stores were also located in many college towns in the U.S. Hastings Entertainment was headquartered in Amarillo, Texas.
+Hastings Entertainment (also simply known as Hastings) was an American entertainment retail chain based in Amarillo, Texas.
+As of 2016 it had 123 superstores, which were mainly located in the South Central United States, Rocky Mountain States, and in parts of the Great Plains and Midwestern states.
+Hastings Entertainment stores were also located in many college towns in the U.S.